smaislin186/dwa15-spring2017-notes/01_Servers_and_Git/07_Deploy_to_DigitalOcean.md

 1. Sit down for the afternoon to work on your project.
 Make lots of changes to your local files, testing the changes on your local server.
 2. After a couple hours, you're done for the day, so you want to check in your latest changes and update your live server.
 3. You stage, commit and push all your local changes to your remote repository at Github.
-4. Finally, you SSH into your Droplet and pull down the latest changes.
+4. Finally, you SSH into your Droplet and pull the latest changes.